-Date Topic Speaker Required Reading Optional Reading Tuesday 2/5 Course Introduction Julian Shun Algorithm Engineering - An Attempt at a Definition A Theoretician's Guide to the Experimental Analysis of Algorithms Algorithm Engineering: Bridging the Gap Between Algorithm Theory and Practice A Guide to Experimental Algorithmics Algorithm engineering: an attempt at a definition using sorting as an example Algorithm Engineering for Parallel Computation Distributed Algorithm Engineering Experimental algorithmics Programming Pearls Smoothed analysis of algorithms: Why the simplex algorithm usually takes polynomial time Thursday 2/7 Parallel Algorithms Julian Shun Parallel Algorithms Thinking in Parallel: Some Basic Data- Parallel Algorithms and Techniques (Chapters 4-8) CLRS Chapter 27 Prefix Sums and Their Applications Algorithm Design: Parallel and Sequential Introduction to Parallel Algorithms A Work-Efficient Parallel Breadth-First Search Algorithm (or How to Cope with the Nondeterminism of Reducers) Internally Deterministic Parallel Algorithms Can Be Fast SlimSell: A Vectorizable Graph Representation for Breadth-First Search Chapter 3.6 of Networks, Crowds, and Markets (describes Betweenness Centrality with an example) Tuesday 2/12 Parallel Graph Traversal Direction-Optimizing Breadth-First Search A Faster Algorithm for Betweenness Centrality The More the Merrier: Efficient Multi- Source Graph Traversal Better Approximation of Betweenness Centrality ABRA: Approximating Betweenness Centrality in Static and Dynamic Graphs with Rademacher Averages KADABRA is an ADaptive Algorithm for
+Date Topic Speaker Required Reading Optional Reading Tuesday 2/4 Course Introduction Julian Shun Algorithm Engineering - An Attempt at a Definition A Theoretician's Guide to the Experimental Analysis of Algorithms Algorithm Engineering: Bridging the Gap Between Algorithm Theory and Practice A Guide to Experimental Algorithmics Algorithm engineering: an attempt at a definition using sorting as an example Algorithm Engineering for Parallel Computation Distributed Algorithm Engineering Experimental algorithmics Programming Pearls Smoothed analysis of algorithms: Why the simplex algorithm usually Thursday 2/6 Parallel Algorithms Julian Shun Parallel Algorithms Thinking in Parallel: Some Basic Data-Parallel Algorithms and Techniques (Chapters 4-8) CLRS Chapter 27 takes polynomial time Prefix Sums and Their Applications Algorithm Design: Parallel and Sequential Introduction to Parallel Algorithms Tuesday 2/11 Parallel Graph Traversal Direction-Optimizing Breadth-First Search A Faster Algorithm for Betweenness Centrality.
+The More the Merrier: Efficient Multi-Source Graph Traversal A Work-Efficient Parallel Breadth-First Search Algorithm (or How to Cope with the Nondeterminism of Reducers) Internally Deterministic Parallel Algorithms Can Be Fast SlimSell: A Vectorizable Graph Representation for Breadth-First Search Chapter 3.6 of Networks, Crowds, and Markets (describes Betweenness Centrality with an example) Better Approximation of Betweenness Centrality.
+ABRA: Approximating Betweenness Centrality in Static and Dynamic Graphs with Rademacher Averages KADABRA is an ADaptive Algorithm for Betweenness via Random Approximation Fast approximation of betweenness centrality through sampling Scalable Betweenness Centrality Maximization via Sampling Articulation Points Guided Redundancy Elimination for Betweenness Centrality.